StudfarmStudios/assaultwing/README.md

 ## Building

+On windows a simple `dotnet build` should work.
+USe `dotnet test` to run the unit test suite.

+On other platforms than Windows (Linux, Mac) `/p:DisableContentBuilding=true` must be provided on the command line and the data folders (`Content` and `CoreContent`) must be made accessible in the working directory when the application is run.

+### Using the `build.sh` script

-On windows simple `dotnet build` should work, however there is also a more complex build script `scripts/build.sh` to provide some automation.
+The `scripts/build.sh` is a more complex build script intended to provide automation and improve repeatability when making the official builds.

+Currently the Windows builds using the `build.sh` rely on the WSL2.

 Here are some examples:
 ```bash